 Climate change

 The climate is changing faster than ever, and we can see it all around us.
 The weather is becoming increasingly extreme.
 Heavy downpours, more severe storms, periods of drought, and higher temperatures can cause heat stress in cities in particular.
 Noorderzijlvest wants to prevent water damage and flooding.
-Sometimes we will have to work with water rather than against it but always with the aim of waterproofing the future and living safely with water.
+Sometimes we have to work with water rather than against it but always with the aim of waterproofing the future and living safely with water.

 Heat stress